network-quality/draft-ietf-ippm-responsiveness/draft-cpaasch-ippm-responsiveness.md

 The focus on end-user experience means a number of things:

-1. Today’s user-facing Internet traffic is primarily using HTTP/2 over TLS.
+1. Today's user-facing Internet traffic is primarily using HTTP/2 over TLS.
    Thus, the measurement should use that protocol.

    As a side-note: other types of traffic are gaining in popularity (HTTP/3)